-The attire for most of orientation is business casual; however, please dress professionally for the daytime events on August 24th.
+The attire for most of orientation is business casual; however, please dress professionally for the daytime events on Thursday, August 23rd.
 Appropriate attire for women would be a dress or a blouse with skirt/slacks.
 Suggested wear for men is a shirt, tie, and slacks.
 A coat or suit is unnecessary for men or women.

-During Monday morning activities, incoming class members will have your picture taken to incorporate into a class composite handout.
+During Tuesday morning activities, incoming class members will have your picture taken to incorporate into a class composite handout.
 This will be distributed to faculty and staff to make it easier for us to get to know you.

 Project Collaborate and Know Your Medicine Initiatives Introduction

 On Thursday, August 23, Project Collaborate and Know Your Medicine initiatives will be introduced.
 Project Collaborate is a college-wide initiative to provide free health screenings to the under served populations in cities across Texas.
 The collaboration has brought together the entire College of Pharmacy, School of Nursing, School of Social Work, and dozens of businesses and community organizations, with the shared mission of educating and empowering patients in the community about their health.
 Not only do we make an impact on the community, but students are also given the opportunity to gain hands-on experience, working directly with patients at any of the 20+ Project Collaborate events scheduled throughout the school year.